History of NPL

 I believe that in the National Physical Laboratory we have the first instance of the State taking part in scientific research.
-The object of the scheme is, I understand, to bring scientific knowledge to bear practically on our everyday industrial and commercial life; to break down the barrier between theory and practice; to effect a union between science and commerce."
+The object of the scheme is, I understand, to bring scientific knowledge to bear practically upon our everyday industrial and commercial life; to break down the barrier between theory and practice; to effect a union between science and commerce."

 - HRH The Prince of Wales

 It was originally conceived as an extension of Kew Observatory, which was situated round the corner in Old Deer Park at Richmond, and for the first eighteen years of its existence, NPL was under the control of the Royal Society.

 Since its establishment, the research work at NPL has included all branches of physics, light, electricity and magnetism, radio communication, engineering, metallurgy, aeronautics and ship design.
 Many of Britain's most renowned scientists have been involved in work at NPL, including Alan Turing, Louis Essen and Donald Davies.

 Some of the most notable achievements carried out at NPL include the invention of the Automatic Computer Engine (ACE), packet switching, radar and the atomic clock.

 Please note that the information will not be divulged to third parties, or used without your permission